Adventure is worthwhile in itself.Amelia Earhart

 Drinking water will help you avoid dehydration and keep your energy levels up, so you can enjoy your trip to the fullest.

-It’s important to stay hydrated, especially when you’re traveling in hot weather.
-Bring a reusable water bottle with you so you can fill it up whenever you need to.
-You can bring an empty water bottle through airport security and then fill it up once you're through the checkpoint.
-This will save you from having to buy an overpriced bottle of water once you're past security.
+It’s important to stay hydrated, especially when traveling in hot weather.
+Bring a reusable water bottle with you to fill it up whenever necessary.
+You can bring an empty water bottle through airport security and fill it up once you're through the checkpoint.
+This will save you from buying an overpriced water bottle once you're past security.

-I had one of those collapsible water bottles, but it was more of a hassle than anything.
+I had one of those collapsible water bottles, but it was more of a hassle.
 S'well and Kleen Kanteen make awesome stainless steel water bottles.
-If you prefer a glass water bottle, I find that BKR makes the best ones and they come in three different sizes.
+If you prefer a glass water bottle, I find that BKR makes the best and comes in three different sizes.

 Protect your belongings